Other Laboratory Operations

-The laboratory analyst records all descriptive information pertaining to the sample, its handling in the laboratory, and analytical findings and observations on worksheets (e.g. FD-431, FD-431a).
-General directions and considerations for completing these forms include the following:
+The laboratory analyst records all descriptive information pertaining to the sample, its handling in the laboratory, and analytical findings and observations on worksheets (e.g. FD-431, FD-431a), and in the web application, such as FACTS or LIMS.
+General directions and considerations for completing these forms or electronic records include the following:

-- Worksheets are started with the receipt of the sample by the analyst.
+- Handwritten worksheets are started with the receipt of the sample by the analyst.
 Blocks 1 through 9, and description of the container, labeling, codes, and product in Block 10 (FD-431), can be completed at this time.

-- All raw data and observations are recorded directly on the worksheets or entered into a computerized worksheet (see 22.214.171.124 ) as it is acquired.
+- All raw data and observations are recorded directly on the worksheets or entered into a computerized worksheet or web application (see 220.127.116.11 ) as it is acquired.
 When handwriting worksheets, the writing will be in permanent black ink, and must be legible, neat, and of an adequate size so that it can be easily read and photocopied.

 - Do not write in the left margin on the front of the worksheet page and the right margin on the back.
 Any information placed in these areas can be obscured or lost when the worksheets are assembled.